knpuniversity/symfony/knpu/ep5-forms/save-redirect-set-flash.md

 ## Adding a Super Friendly (Flash) Message

-Now, tt worked... but it lack some spirit!
+Now, it worked... but it lack some spirit!
 There was no "Success!
 You're amazing!
 You created a new genus!" message.

-And I want to buildi a friendly site, so let's add that message.
+And I want to build a friendly site, so let's add that message.
 Back in `newAction()`, add some code *right* before the redirect:
 `$this->addFlash('success')` - you'll see where that key is used in a minute - then `Genus created.
 You are amazing.`.
 It's good to encourage users.